II. THE PROKARYOTIC CELL: BACTERIA

 Inflammation (def) is the first response to infection and injury and is critical to body defense.
 Basically, the inflammatory response is an attempt by the body to restore and maintain homeostasis (def) after injury.
 Most of the body defense elements are located in the blood, and inflammation is the means by which body defense cells and body defense chemicals leave the blood and enter the tissue around an injured or infected site.

-2. The LPS aso activates the alternative complement pathway and the lectin pathway (def), defense pathways that play a variety of roles in body defense.
+The LPS also activates the alternative complement pathway and the lectin pathway (def), innate defense pathways that play a variety of roles in body defense.

 D. Significance of Gram-Negative Cell Wall Components to Bacterial Pathogenicity

 The lipid A portion of the LPS portion in the outer membrane is also known as endotoxin.
 During severe systemic infections with large numbers of bacteria present, high levels of LPS are released resulting in excessive cytokine production by the macrophages and other cells and this, in turn, can harm the body (see Fig. 5).

 Medscape article on infections associated with organisms mentioned in this Learning Object.
 Registration to access this website is free.

 Gary E. Kaiser, Ph.D.